vvv-school/tutorial_dl-tuning/README.md

 ```sh
 $ mkdir $ROBOT_CODE/dl-lab
 ```
-We encourage to create the same if you use the VM (but you will be able to change it the code that will be used).
+We encourage to create the same if you use the VM (but you will be able to change it in the code that will be used).

 #### Get missing Python packages